Carbon dioxide cleaning: Snow cleaning

 In CO_{2} snow cleaning, compressed liquid or gaseous carbon dioxide is expelled from a nozzle, condensing into a mixture of solid particles and gas, which impact the surface to be cleaned.
 Jet velocities are frequently supersonic.
 Snow cleaning works by a combination of momentum transfer (mechanically dislodging contaminant particles) and solvent action.
 The CO_{2} sublimates on contact, increasing in volume up to 800 times, thereby generating pressure to sweep particles away.
 The CO_{2} also dissolves hydrocarbon contaminants, and its low temperature embrittles residues such as fingerprints, making them easier to blow away.

 Snow cleaning has found application in the aeronautical, automotive, medical, optical, semiconductor, and space industries.
 It can provide a gentle cleaning, appropriate for delicate surfaces.
 The effectiveness of carbon dioxide snow cleaning has been demonstrated via light microscopy, particle counting, scanning electron microscopy, microprobing, X-ray photoelectron spectroscopy, atomic-force microscopy, and mass spectroscopy.
 Lower velocity carbon dioxide snow cleaning has wide spread uses in cleaning large optics used in observatories.

-Equipment costs for a carbon dioxide snow cleaning system can range from US$2000 for a basic system high velcoity systems and about 1200 for units for cleaning telescope mirrors, to $50,000 for a high-end automated unit.
+Equipment costs for a carbon dioxide snow cleaning system can range from US$2000 for a basic system high velocity systems and about 1200 for units for cleaning telescope mirrors, to $50,000 for a high-end automated unit.
 Material costs are comparatively low, although ultra-pure CO_{2} must often be used to avoid the introduction of new contaminants.